-- At the 100% Construction Document Phase, the following shall be shown on plans and reviewed with UES: - Design flows, diversity factors, and method of computation - Methodology for the diversity factors - 4.
+- 3. At the 100% Construction Document Phase, the following shall be shown on plans and reviewed with UES: - Design flows, diversity factors, and method of computation - Methodology for the diversity factors - 4.
 The designer shall submit all included Figures identified by UCF for the service type, and shall identify any aspects of the Figure that cannot or will not be provided. - 5.
 All requested Figures shall be submitted to UES, through the UCF Project Manager.

+1. All installations in field must be coordinated for witnessing and/or inspections by UCF UES Field Services.
+Controlled/ special inspections must be scheduled via the UES website 48 business hours in advance of requested time.

-WW - FIGURE 00: GENERAL NOTES RELATED TO WASTEWATER Rev. 10/30/2017 1.
-REFER TO RESPONSIBILITY TABLE FOR PARTY DESIGNING, PROVIDING, INSTALLING, TERMINATING AND VERIFYING COMPONENTS.
-(A) 2.
-FLUSHING AND TESTING OF PIPING SYSTEM MUST BE PERFORMED BY THE CONTRACTOR AND WITNESSED BY UCF UES OR A DESIGNATED REPRESENTATIVE.
+WW - FIGURE 00: GENERAL NOTES RELATED TO WASTEWATER Rev. 10/30/2017

+- REFER TO RESPONSIBILITY TABLE FOR PARTY DESIGNING, PROVIDING, INSTALLING, TERMINATING AND VERIFYING COMPONENTS. - (A) 2.
+FLUSHING AND TESTING OF PIPING SYSTEM MUST BE PERFORMED BY THE CONTRACTOR AND WITNESSED BY UCF UES OR A DESIGNATED REPRESENTATIVE. - B) 3.
 PIGGING MUST BE PERFORMED FOR WASTEWATER MAINS.
 THIS WILL NOT BE REQUIRED FOR SERVICE LINES.

+4. ALL LINDERGROUND PIPING MUST BE CAMERA-INSPECTED AND RECORDED.
+THIS RECORDING MUST BE - 4.
 ALL UNDERGROUND PIPING MUST BE CAMERA-INSPECTED AND RECORDED.
 THIS RECORDING MUST BE PROVIDED TO UCF UES.
-ALL UTILITIES, VALVES, FITTINGS, PIPES WILL HAVE X, Y AND Z GPS COORDINATES TAKEN AND ATTACHED TO THE AS-BUILTS AS WELL AS PROVIDED IN ELECTRONIC FORMAT AS SPECIFIED BY THE UCF U.S GIS MANAGER.
+5. ALL UTILITIES, VALVES, FITTINGS, PIPES WILL HAVE X, Y AND Z GPS COORDINATES TAKEN AND ATTACHED TO - THE AS-BUILTS AS WELL AS PROVIDED IN ELECTRONIC FORMAT AS SPECIFIED BY THE UCF UES GIS MANAGER.

 (E) 6.
 ALL PIPELINES SHALL BE BURIED TO THE GREATEST EXTENT POSSIBLE.
-MINIMUM COVER FOR THE BURIED PIPELINES SHALL BE 36-INCHES TO THE TOP OF THE PIPE WASTE WATER CONNECTIONS SHALL NOT BE OPENED BY UCF UES UNTIL A SCANNED COPY OF THE AS-BUILT DOCUMENTS HAVE BEEN SUBMITTED AND APPROVED BY UCF UES.
-G 8.
+MINIMUM COVER FOR THE BURIED PIPELINES SHALL BE 36-INCHES TO THE TOP OF THE PIPE. - 7.
+WASTE WATER CONNECTIONS SHALL NOT BE OPENED BY UCF UES UNTIL A SCANNED COPY OF THE AS-BUILT DOCUMENTS HAVE BEEN SUBMITTED AND APPROVED BY UCF UES. - (G) 8.
 DIFFERENT UTILITIES SHALL NOT BE STACKED WITHIN THE SAME TRENCH.
-VERIFICATION AREA - PLEASE COMPLETE AND SUBMIT TO UCF UES PRIOR TO 100% CD RELEASE Initials Initials Initials Date Initials Date (E) (A) ◑ NA (M) NA NA NA E 1 N NA NA NA NA © (K) (c) 0 NA NA NA NA \oplus (L) P NA NA NA NA